chamilo/docs/teacher-guide/social_network/internal_messaging.md

 ![](../../.gitbook/assets/images257.png)

-_Illustration 189: Social network – Internal messaging - Inbox_
+_Illustration: Social network – Internal messaging - Inbox_

 To write a message to another user \(or a friend\) subscribed to the platform: